gvwilson/sensibleadventures/bookster/bookster.md

 "But why can't *you* fix him!?" she pleaded.

-"Because I like being able to open doors for myself," the magician snapped.
-"And having to return to this dreary venue once a year for the rest of my life would be unspeakably tiresome.
+"Because every spell that might be useful would cost me far more than I am willing to give up, especially with so much mundane help just a few steps away," the magician snapped.
+"Rushing around and saving people–that's not really what magicians do, you know.
+That kind of thing is better left to the booksters of this world.
 Now, are you going to do something useful, or shall we sit back and wait for those imbecile condors?"

 Erileine had gone for help.

-As Nuu Ciy's assistants scrubbed streaks of blood off her arms, the captain turned to Thomas.
-"So, there was no warning at all?"
+As Nuu Ciy's assistant scrubbed streaks of blood off the doctress's arms, the captain turned to Thomas.
+"So there was no warning at all?"

 Thomas shook his head.
 "None.
 As I said before–twice, I believe–we were still a gallop from town.
 They must have hidden siege bows in